Creatiwity/witycms-doc/custom_template.md

 # Overriding application template

-For each application page you want to customize you need to create a new file with this specification :
+For each application ***Page*** you want to customize you need to create a new file with this specification :

 By default each action of each app has a template, but if you want to overwrite one of them, you'll need to create a new **`HTML`** file.